GatorEducator/dockagator/README.md

 ## Build

-Simply run `./build.sh` to generate a new image.
+Simply run `./build.sh` to generate a new image locally.

 ## Run